 Informal Hearing Officer The PHA must provide an informal hearing before an impartial individual, other than a person who made or approved the decision under review, and other than a person who is a subordinate of the person who made or approved the decision.
 Evidence The family must be provided the opportunity to examine and copy at the family's expense, at a reasonable time in advance of the hearing, any documents in the possession of the PHA pertaining to the family's eligibility status, or in the possession of the USCIS (as permitted by USCIS requirements), including any records and regulations that may be relevant to the hearing.
-SHAPHA PolicySH Policy 12:00 p.m. on the business day prior to the hearing.
+SHA Policy The family will be allowed to copy any documents related to the hearing at a cost of \$.25 per page.
+The family must request discovery of SHA documents no later than 12:00 p.m. on the business day prior to the hearing.
 The family must be provided the opportunity to present evidence and arguments in support of eligible status.
 Evidence may be considered without regard to admissibility under the rules of evidence applicable to judicial proceedings.
 The family must also be provided the opportunity to refute evidence relied upon by the PHA, and to confront and cross-examine all witnesses on whose testimony or information the PHA relies.
 Representation and Interpretive Services The family is entitled to be represented by an attorney or other designee, at the family's expense, and to have such person make statements on the family's behalf.
 The family is entitled to request an interpreter.
-The PHA is obligated to provide a competent interpreter, free of charge, upon request.
+The PHA obligated to provide a competent interpreter, free of charge, upon request.
 The family may also or instead provide its own interpreter, at the expense of the family.
 Recording of the Hearing The family is entitled to have the hearing recorded by audiotape.
 The PHA may, but is not required to provide a transcript of the hearing.
-SHAPHA Policy The SHAPHA Spartanburg Housing will not provide a transcript of an audio taped informal hearing.
-Page 14-9 ACOP 06/2020 -© Copyright 2021 Nan McKay & Associates, Inc Unlimited copies may be made for internal use.
+SHA Policy The SHA will not provide a transcript of an audio taped informal hearing.